From Next-Token to Mathematics: The Learning Dynamics of Mathematical Reasoning in Language Models: Common Core Standards in MathCAMPS

 \section{Common Core Standards in MathCAMPS}

-MathCAMPS is available on Github at \url{https://github.com/gpoesia/mathcamps}.
-All of the Common Core standards we implement are described in a configuration file, \texttt{commoncore.yaml}, where standards are instantiated by composing high-level components from the Common Core attribute grammar.
+We will be releasing the code used to generate MathCAMPS and our first dataset.
+All of the Common Core standards we implement will be described in a configuration file, \texttt{commoncore.yaml}, where standards are instantiated by composing high-level components from the Common Core attribute grammar.
 Moreover, we provide our prompts used to generate the dataset and model responses, as well as all problems and model responses for all LLMs we evaluated.

 We list the Common Core standards we represent in MathCAMPS in Tables \ref{tab:standards-K} through \ref{tab:standards-8}, segregated by grade.
 Standards 3.MD.D.8, 4.MD.A.2, 7.NS.A.1, and 7.NS.A.3 are split up into sub-standards.
 This was done for ease of implementation of the grammar.